umareefarooq/Andriod-Studio-Small-Apps/README.md

  ## Implicit Intent App

 This app has 3 buttons, whcih has onClick functionalities coded on the backend.
 The onclick has different functions defining different types of implicit intents.
-   The implicit intent takes two paramenters, which are the "Action" and the "Uri" in the form of
+The implicit intent is implemented in two steps, which are the "Action" and the "Uri".

+The syntax of Implicit Intent is given below:

          Uri uri = Uri.parse("http://www.google.com");
          Intent it = new Intent(Intent.ACTION_VIEW,uri);
          startActivity(it);

 Uri is the datatype for intents. it takes different types of data depending upon the need of the intent.

   It takes 'http' along with a link for opening other websites.
 The action used for opening another website or map coordinates will be "ACTION_VIEW".
   It takes 'geo' along with longitudues and latitudes for opening other map coordinates.
 The action used for opening another website or map coordinates will be         "ACTION_VIEW".
   It takes 'tel' along with a phone number for opening a dailer.
 The action used for opening a dailer will be "ACTION_DIAL".

 ## Login App